SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Scenario Features

-We consider base features across two main categories: individual and interaction.
-For both of these categories, accurate lane assignment is highly important.
-Understanding which lane an agent is traveling along is non-trivial, especially as VRUs often do not adhere to lanes.
-Thus, we leverage a probabilistic approach based off of \cite{schmidt2022meat} to find valid lane \textit{sequences}.
-We permit lane assignments based on physically plausible lane deflection angles rather than the lane connectivity graph.
+We propose a hierarchical scheme as in~\cite{glasmacher2022automated, sadat2021diverse}, where low-level, base features are computed within a scenario and then later aggregated to form a score representing a scenario's overall safety-relevance.
+We consider base features across two main categories: \textit{individual} features related to single-agent behavior and \textit{social} features relevant to the interactions between agents.

-Note that many features utilized in previous frameworks and datasets~\cite{glasmacher2022automated, moers2022exid}, such as driving region anomaly detection, cannot be used as they rely on global, city coordinates unavailable in all AD datasets.
-Instead, to identify anomalies, we utilize a traffic primitive clustering approach pioneered in \cite{guha2022robust}, for both individuals and interaction pairs.
+For both of these categories, accurate lane assignment is highly important but is nontrivial, e.g., VRUs often do not adhere to lanes.
+Whereas a simple method of snapping to the best-fitting local lane has been used in previous work~\cite{ye2023improving}, we instead leverage a probabilistic approach~\cite{schmidt2022meat} to find valid lane \textit{sequences} for agents.
+Additionally, we permit lane assignments based on physically plausible lane deflection angles rather than the lane connectivity graph alone.
+We excluded some features utilized in previous frameworks and datasets~\cite{glasmacher2022automated, moers2022exid}, such as driving region-based anomaly detection, that require the knowledge of global, city coordinates which are not generally available across all AD datasets.
+Instead, to identify anomalies, we utilize a traffic primitive extraction and clustering approach pioneered in \cite{guha2022robust}.
+This process produces cluster centers for both single trajectories and trajectory pairs, allowing us to easily measure anomalies.